 You might be classified as an invitee if you’re:

-Property owners have a special duty to keep invitees safe; business owners are responsible for:
+Property owners have a special duty to keep invitees safe; business owners are responsible for the following:

 The exact nature of the duty depends on the circumstances.
 For example, a hotel owner is responsible for regularly inspecting the elevators to ensure they’re in good working condition.
 Landlords are responsible for providing adequate lighting in stairwells and shared hallways.
 The owner of a bar may be required to install security cameras and hire security guards to keep patrons safe from criminal activity.